wanieldilson/aws-dev-environment/README.md

 - Have Terraform installed
 - Have an IAM role attached with Admin access to your AWS account

-So What are you waiting for!?
+So, what are you waiting for!?
 Clone this repo and let's do it.

 ## Prerequisites
 - A Windows machine